mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter4.md

 Our first stop will be to create a Resource Group in Azure.

 > **DEFINITION** Formally, resource groups provide a way to monitor, control access, provision and manage billing for collections of assets that are required to run an application, or used by a client or company department.
-Informally, think ofresource groups like a file system folder, but instead of holding files and other folders, resource groups hold azure objects like storage accounts, web apps, functions, etc.
+Informally, think of resource groups like a file system folder, but instead of holding files and other folders, resource groups hold azure objects like storage accounts, web apps, functions, etc.

 <h4 class="exercise-start">
     <b>Exercise</b>: Create a Dashboard and Resource Group